 The addition of new tee boxes for championship play has also helped keep Muirfield ahead of the game when it comes to modern technology in the hands of professionals.
 None more evident than at the grandioso par-five ninth where new land was effectively swapped with the adjacent Renaissance Club to stretch this narrow hole, played against the prevailing wind, to 558 yards.

 Today Muirfield remains a challenge to the world's great golfers and is often regarded as the fairest test of all Open Championship venues.
-Indeed it has produced some notable and worthy champions in the post-war era including Henry Cotton, Gary Player, Jack Nicklaus, Lee Trevino, Tom Watson, Nick Faldo (twice), Ernie Els and Phil Mickleson.
+Indeed it has produced some notable and worthy champions in the post-war era including Henry Cotton, Gary Player, Jack Nicklaus, Lee Trevino, Tom Watson, Nick Faldo (twice), Ernie Els and Phil Mickelson.

 A round of golf over this cherished links is therefore to be treasured.
 The Club provide two visitor days each week and these get booked up at least a year in advance.
-However, those electing to reserve a fourball on either a Tuesday or Thursday must part with the princely sum of £800 for their tee-time.
-At £200 per head this rules out many golfers from enjoying a round here (myself included) but that’s not to say it doesn’t provide tremendous value because a game here is a very special experience.
+However, those electing to reserve a fourball on either a Tuesday or Thursday must part with the princely sum of £1,240 for their tee-time.
+At over £310 per head this rules out many golfers from enjoying a round here (myself included) but that’s not to say it doesn’t provide tremendous value because a game here is a very special experience.

 One must remember that the ethos of golf at Muirfield is two-ball match play, either singles or foursomes, other forms being discouraged but permitted on occasion; read Tuesdays and Thursdays.
-Therefore the proviso was that our group, on a members’ day, would play foursomes.
+Therefore the proviso was that back in 2014 our group, on a members’ day, would play foursomes.
 No big deal.
 But as somebody who has been brought up on 36 hole scratch opens and prefers the ‘card and pencil’ format of the game I must admit to feeling ever so slightly tinged with regret that I’d only to get to ‘play’ half the course.
 Apparently a request to play a fourball had been politely declined.